TLC: Tables, Ladders & Chairs (2017): Storylines

-AJ Styles replaced Bray Wyatt at the event and faced "The Demon" Finn Bálor.
+SmackDown's AJ Styles replaced Bray Wyatt at the event and faced "The Demon" Finn Bálor.

 At No Mercy, Finn Bálor defeated Bray Wyatt in a man-vs-man match where neither used supernatural powers.
 The following night on Raw, Bálor was interviewed backstage.
 He thanked Wyatt for their No Mercy match and said he would now focus on regaining the Universal Championship.
 However, later in the show, as Bálor stood in the center of the ring celebrating after a match with Goldust, the lights went out and a child began singing Wyatt's song, "He's Got the Whole World in His Hands".
 The following week, Bálor called Wyatt a coward.
 Wyatt then appeared on the TitanTron and revealed that despite Randy Orton's actions prior to WrestleMania 33, Sister Abigail was still alive and was "dying" to meet Bálor.
 Wyatt, embodying Sister Abigail, appeared on the TitanTron, telling Bálor that "she" was going to hurt him because he hurt Wyatt.
 The following week, Bálor introduced his newly created Demon and a match between "The Demon" and "Sister Abigail" was scheduled for TLC.
 On October 20, however, due to medical issues, AJ Styles (from the SmackDown brand) replaced Wyatt as The Demon's opponent at TLC with the explanation being that Raw General Manager Kurt Angle contacted SmackDown General Manager Daniel Bryan, who allowed the one-night-only appearance due to the unfortunate circumstances.

 On the October 9 episode of Raw, Sasha Banks eliminated Alicia Fox by submission from the fatal five-way elimination match that determined Asuka's TLC opponent.
 The following week, Fox wanted a match against Banks, claiming that she did not tap out and that the referee made a wrong call.
 Fox was granted the match, but again lost to Banks by submission.
 Afterwards backstage, Fox attacked Banks and shoved a referee.
 Fox was fined for shoving the referee and was scheduled to face Banks in a rematch on the TLC Kickoff pre-show.